selhady48-cloud/Telecom-Customer-Churn-Prediction/README.md

-# Customer Churn Prediction for Interconnect
+# Customer Churn Prediction for Interconnect Services

 ## Project Overview
 This project builds a machine learning model to predict customer churn for Interconnect, a telecom operator.
 The goal is to identify customers who are likely to leave so the company can target them with retention offers such as promotional pricing or alternative plans.